api7/api7-ingress-controller/docs/crd/api.md

 #### ApisixTlsSpec

-ApisixTlsSpec defines the desired state of an ApisixTls resource, which configures TLS termination for specified hosts in Apache APISIX.
+ApisixTlsSpec defines configurations for TLS and mutual TLS.